jasineri/gitartwork/README.md

 2. A few moments later it will generate `gitartwork.svg` image in your repository, so then you can include it in your `README.md` like `![gitartwork](gitartwork.svg)`
 3. Have fun :)

+## Troubleshooting
+1. If your gitartwork's image is missing and the action workflow ends with an error message stating "Permission to ... denied to github-actions\[bot\]", check the workflow permissions settings (see "Usage" above).

 ### Option #2: Make gitartwork locally on your environment
 Still in progress...